 3.)
 Gorge at Nishiki Market

-The market has a huuuuuge variety of raw fish to try… oh and make sure to grab some grilled squid too.
-Make sure to take some physical cash with you.
-Many of the stalls don’t take any cards.
+The market has a totally huge with a massive variety of raw fish to try.
+Oh, and make sure to grab some grilled squid too.

 4.)
 Get lost in Gion

 Gion is definitely worth a half day to immerse yourself in the history of Japan which is still alive and well there now.
-Make sure to visit Wadachi, one Kyoto’s best Sake Bars to wet your whistle, too!
+Make sure to visit Wadachi, one Kyoto’s best Sake Bars to wet your whistle, too.
+It’s easily up there as one of the best things to do in Kyoto for sure.

 5.)
 Explore Kinkaku-ji